 Flavours of New Brunswick by Tom Mason (photography by Heidi Jirotka)

 This book is a compilation of recipes from some of the top chefs in our province.
 You will find chefs from each corner of the province showcasing some of their favourite recipes.
 There are so many talented chefs around New Brunswick and many of them are featured in this book!
-Here are a few examples: Marc Surette not only cooked for Wayne Gretzky, but also for the Queen of England herself.
+Here are a few examples: Marc Surette not only cooked for Wayne Gretzky, but also for the Queen Elizabeth II herself.
 Then there’s Matt Pennell, who built his career in a Michelin-Star restaurant, participated on the popular TV show Chopped Canada, and has been Golden Plate winner for NB at Canada’s Great Kitchen Party.
 Or how about Ben Cormier and Jonathan Morrison from Origines Cuisine Maritime, who were listed as having one of the top 100 best restaurants in Canada… and the list goes on and on!

 This is one of my faves when I’m looking for inspiration and want to cook something a little fancier than your regular Tuesday night chicken and broccoli.
 Each recipe highlights parts of our beautiful province, from the seafood to veggies like fiddleheads that are mostly only found here.
 Then you have Alex Haun from Savour in the Garden who has acres and acres of gardens to inspire him daily.
 Here are some of my faves: